eczarny/sparkler/README.markdown

 Sparkler has been built, and designed, for Mac OS X 10.5 or later.

+In  order  to  build  Sparkler please download the [Sparkle] [1] source code and make the following header files public:

+    * SUAppcast
+    * SUAppcastItem
+    * SUHost

+Once Sparkle has been built with the necessary changes copy it to:

+    /Library/Frameworks/

+If  everything  worked Xcode should be able to find Sparkle and the build should succeed.

 # What if I find a bug, or what if I want to help?

 Please, contact me with any questions, comments, suggestions, or problems.
 I try to  make the time to answer every request.
-If you would like to submit a bug, or file an enhancement request, please [create a new ticket with Lighthouse] [1].

 Those  wishing to contribute to the project should begin by obtaining the latest source  with  Git.
 The project is hosted on GitHub, making it easy for anyone to